Spot the early signs of spring on Bookham Commons

 The herons have started pairing-up and nest-building near the main (“Isle of Wight”) pond – listen for lots of croaking and squawking “primeval” noises as these modern-day pterodactyls circle the tall oaks to the north of this pond.

 Peer into the water and see if you can see frogspawn or signs of toads mating.
 Newts and nymphs will also emerge from their winter torpor and become active.
 If you are lucky you may also spot the rare water-loving Daubenton’s bat hunting for food at dusk.

 The London clay of Bookham Commons will take a while to warm up so wildflowers may appear later here.
 However, do look out for plants such as cowslips, ribwort plantains and the cheery celandines.

 The hedgerows provide great cover for small mammals such as hedgehogs and dormice coming out of hibernation.
 Weasles, voles and shrews will also be scuttling around searching for food.
 Bees are beginning to appear in sheltered areas.

-2017 was a great year for hawfinches in Surrey and there may still be some around on the grassland plains.
+Hawfinches have been spotted at Bookham Commons in some years and there may still be some around on the grassland plains.
 They have a distinctive heavy and powerful bill for cracking seeds and nuts, with an orange brown head and a white patch on their wings.
 Can you spot green woodpeckers digging in the grass for ants?
 Flocks of blue, great and the social long-tail tits will be hopping between perches, before the summer visitors such whitethroat and garden warbler arrive.

 Watch for the wild roe deer in any of the quieter areas (but please keep a close eye on your dog… (as much for the good of you and your dog, as well as the deer!)